BlakeWills/blakewills.github.io/_posts/2023-12-01-azure-deployment-environments.md

 }
 ```

-Now the manifest file, which is fairly self-explanatory:
+Now the manifest file, this needs to be called `environment.yaml` but the contents is fairly self-explanatory:

 ```yaml
 name: WebApp